nsozturk/pastel-color/README.md

 ## Overview

 The Pastel Cells App is a simple iOS application that allows users to click on a cell with a pastel-colored background and open a new view.
-The new view will display a cell with the same pastel-colored background as the one that the user clicked on.
+The new view will display a view with the same pastel-colored background as the one that the user clicked on.

 ## Installation